 What was your most memorable birthday?

-What would you like to do in the summer?
+What do you want to do this summer?

-Where can I find information about visiting Paris/New York?
+Where can I learn more about visiting Paris?

 Where do you go for cheap shopping?